martinezmp3/Hubitat-Monoprice-6-zone-controller-TCP-IP-Serial/README.md

 -	Click save
 -	If everything went well in a few seconds you should be able to see all the childs devices and will be able to control them.

-Note: status change will come on a 60 second interval till this moment no other way to do it.
+Note: to pick up status change you need to set up polling on the parent driver.
 (This is a work in progress any feedback will be really appreciate)